Student profile (MD)

 To educate professionals at the bachelor’s degree in medicine, with the competencies required for the prevention, diagnosis, treatment, rehabilitation, and timely referral of patients at the primary care level.
 This is achieved through a comprehensive approach grounded in a biopsychosocial, humanistic, and evidence-based perspective.
 Graduates will be equipped to make decisions using critical thinking and scientific methods, to conduct health research, to communicate effectively with patients and interdisciplinary teams, and to demonstrate leadership and innovation in the management of healthcare resources.
 Their professional practice will aim to improve the population’s quality of life through equitable, inclusive, safe, and efficient medical care, with a foundation that supports continued professional development and entry into postgraduate studies.

-Program-specific competences
+Specific competences

-Professional fields
+Professional settings

 1. Primary healthcare units